aaronfs07/sh-scripts/README.md

-# sh-scripts
+Server Mangement Scripts

-This repository contains a listing of sh scripts for configuration of different devices and services.
+This repository contains various scripts that I have made in order to allow for easy configuration or management of systems.